Old-school Italian-American joint w/ family-style portions. Some say it's the best, others cite salty dishes & poor presentation.

-"Customers frequently recommend the linguine with clam sauce, calling it outstanding.
-Other popular choices include baked clams, chicken scarparella, veal Don Pepe, and stuffed mushrooms."
+"Customers frequently recommend the linguine with clam sauce, white clam sauce, baked clams, fried peppers, and chicken scarparella.
+The veal dishes and stuffed mushrooms also receive positive mentions."

 Important Note